Skip to main content

 Do not hyphenate antisemitic.
 Use lowercase.

-Latino(s), Latina(s), and Latine, and Latinx are all acceptable.
+Latino(s), Latina(s), Latine, and Latinx are all acceptable.
 Latine is used when referring to a group of people of multiple genders or for someone identifying as nonbinary, gender fluid, genderqueer, bigender, agender, and gender nonconforming.
 Latinx is a gender-neutral term used as a substitute for Latina or Latino.
 If possible, ask how people identify themselves.
-In instances where the subject's identifies as nonbinary, either Latine or Latinx may be used.
+In instances where the subject identifies as nonbinary, either Latine or Latinx may be used.

-Use international students instead of foreign students.
+Use international students instead of "foreign students."

 Do not use hyphens when designating dual heritage: African American, Asian American, Mexican American.
 However, note these UMass Amherst exceptions: